haehn/danielhaehn.com/slides/UMB/a.md

 <img src='robot_beats_human/alphastar.png' class='myimg fragment fade-in' data-fragment-index="3" style='z-index:10; position: absolute; left:-150px;top:-10px'>

-Note: Deep(er) Blue beats a chess champion in 1997<br><br>2015 and 2016 Alpha Go beats some of the best players of the board game Go<br><br>2019 AlphaStar beats an expert StarCraft player
+Note: Deep Blue beats a chess champion in 1997<br><br>Alpha Go wins against some of the best players of the board game Go in 2015/16<br><br>And earlier this year, AlphaStar beats a professional player of the videogame StarCraft<br><br>and researchers confirm this tendency.. there are publications...
 ---

 <div style='position:relative;left:10px;width:500px;z-index:0'>